 So you’ve tested positive for COVID-19 and now you have to isolate—what are your next steps?

 For students living in Loyola's residence halls, Loyola has developed a comprehensive set of protocols designed to provide holistic care and services you will need for the duration of your isolation, while also protecting your fellow Wolf Pack members, faculty, employees, and the greater New Orleans community.

 COVID Connections is no longer an active email newsletter.
 View our archive of previous newsletters below.
 Please keep in mind that resources and information pertaining to COVID-19 referenced in old newsletters may no longer to relevant to the current environment.

 In light of the ongoing pandemic, Loyola University New Orleans commits to an attendance policy guided by three overarching principles:

-As we continue to learn new information about COVID-19 and how the virus spreads, it can feel overwhelming to stay up-to-date on the facts.
-From social media to chats with friends to local and national news, we’re exposed to a constant stream of updates and ideas.
 We’re here to help you find reputable resources to understand the virus, stay healthy, and prevent transmission.
 Together, we can help keep our community safe and informed.
 We are One Pack United!